 - PRO-Tip: Use two skewers threaded through each shrimp as seen in the photo above.
 This will make the shrimp easier to flip as they’re locked in place.

 - Use your eyes to judge when the shrimp is done.
 Once they start turning pink, give a quick flip and remove to a serving tray.
+Also, watch for them to curl.
+If they curl into a “C” shape, they’re cooked.
+If they curl into an “O” shape, they’re overcooked.

 - Timing will vary, of course, depending on the temperature of your grill.
 If you are a shrimp lover, you must make this extraordinary grilled shrimp scampi!

-A crisp glass of white wine is perfect on a sultry summer’s evening.
+A crisp glass of white wine is perfect on a sultry summer evening.
 I was lucky enough to be given two delightful best-selling Chilean varietals from Santa Rita.
 One was their lovely Sauvignon Blanc, with the citrus flavors of lemon peel and grapefruit that I find so irresistible.
 With the perfect acidity, the subtle fruit flavors also include a hint of peach and are rounded out with herbaceous undertones.
 The Santa Rita 120 Sauvignon Blanc paired deliciously with our grilled shrimp and would also be marvelous as an aperitif with appetizers or served with other seafood.

 The Santa Rita 120 Hero’s Salute Red Blend is a gorgeous ruby-red color with flavors of blueberry, plum and Cassis along with notes of spice, vanilla, coffee and tobacco imparted by the oak barrel aging.
 Pairing suggestions include pasta with meat sauces, grilled or stewed red meats, pork, and cheese.
 Both these stellar Santa Rita 120 wines are an exceptional value and the perfect addition to your summer grilling menu.
 Make sure you pick up a bottle or two when grabbing some shrimp for the BBQ!